stefanomondino/PluginLayout/README.md

 A `Plugin` is an object capable of generating and manipulating specific `UICollectionViewLayoutAttributes` elements inside a section.

+The Plugin is responsible of how those elements are placed inside its section and what class has to be used in order to generate them (as long as it's a `PluginLayoutAttributes` subclass.).
+This is usually done by setting a `frame` property on each attribute.

+The attributes can either represents normal cells, supplementary view or decoration views.

+A Plugin Is also responsible of any permutation on each attributes itself as the enclosing `UICollectionView` scrolls, if those kind of permutation can't be expressed inside and `Effect` object.

 ### Effect

 An `Effect` is an object capable of manipulating a previously generated `UICollectionViewLayoutAttributes` during collection view scrolling, independently from whatever `Plugin` has originally generated it.